What Is an On-Demand Service?

 Common examples of on-demand services

-The key is not the industry alone.
-It is the service design.
-A cleaning company that books three weeks out with a long intake process is not really operating as an on-demand service.
-A task-based provider that can respond quickly, confirm clearly, and complete work with minimal friction is.
+The industry is not what matters most here.
+It is how you design your service.
+A company that books three weeks out with a long intake process is not offering an on-demand service.
+Providers who offer task-based work that have quick response times, clear confirmation processes and minimal fricition when completing their work are.

 What makes an on-demand service good